Behavioral Psychology Interventions Introduction

-Gain a strong understanding of psychological theory and practice to help change harmful behavior.
-By earning a Registered Behavior Technician (RBT) certification, you will:
+Gain a strong understanding of psychological principles and practice applying the principles to shape behavior.

 - Be able to offer practical behavioral tactics for many settings